This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Australia.

 What are the options for alternative dispute resolution (ADR) in patent cases?
 Are they commonly used?
 Are there any mandatory ADR provisions in patent cases?

 The Federal Court of Australia may order mediation of IP disputes.
-The majority of court ordered mediations are conducted by Judicial Registrars who are trained and accredited by the Court.
+The majority of court ordered mediations are conducted by Judicial Registrars who are trained and accredited by the Court, although parties can and often do choose to engage private accredited mediators.
 While it is possible to oppose mediation, if it is ordered by the Court, the parties must attend.

 What are the key procedural steps that must be satisfied before a patent action can be commenced?
 Are there any limitation periods for commencing an action?